 Tulip Table

 Eero Saarinen, the most innovative architect and industrial designer in the United States during the twentieth century, combined a high level of craftsmanship with a strong sense of the times.
-In addition to addressing design issues, he considered the visual environment created by the furniture in the area, making it distinct.
+He not only addressed design issues, but also took into account the visual environment that the furniture in the area created, making it distinct.

 The ugly and dirty legs of furniture are supposed to be the most unbearable thing for Saarinen, hence this series of narrow tulips supported on one leg was produced.